marlinjai/iOS-calendar/README.md

 # iOS Calendar App

-This project is an iOS calendar application implemented using the MVC (Model-View-Controller) pattern.
+This project is an iOS calendar application implemented using the MVC (Model-View-Controller) pattern for our ios development course @HTW Berlin.
 The application allows users to manage contacts with detailed information, including personal details, hobbies, and friends.

 ## Features